markreha/cloudapp/README.md

 Architecture & Technologies
 --------
  The IoT Reporting Reference application is designed and implemented in PHP using the Laravel Framework.
 The application uses Bootstrap to assist in supporting a responsive design.
-The application imports the LavaCharts and Plotly libraries, for charting, the jQuery DataTable library, for tabular data, and the Guzzle library, for an HTTP Client used for making the REST API calls.
+The application imports the LavaCharts and Plotly libraries, for charting, the jQuery Data Table library, for tabular data, and the Guzzle library, for an HTTP Client used for making the REST API calls.
 The application also uses the jQuery based UI date time picker to support displaying an easy to use, touch friendly, UI widget for entering dates and times.

 Basic Application Functionality
 --------